parodos-dev/parodos/workflow-examples/README.md

 ```

-### Adding The workflow-examples To The workflow-service
+### Adding The workflow-examples to the workflow-service

-Once the Jar has been compiled, ensure its added to the pom.xml of the workflow-service.
+Once the Jar has been compiled, ensure it's added to the pom.xml of the workflow-service.
 This will allow the
-BeanWorkflowRegistryImpl to register the WorkflowTasks and Workflows.
+`BeanWorkflowRegistryImpl` to register the WorkflowTasks and Workflows.

 ```xml